Virgo Filaments I: Processing of gas in cosmological filaments around the Virgo cluster: Molecular and atomic gas

 \subsubsection{Aperture correction distribution}

 In Fig.~\ref{fig:histo_CO_aperture_correction} we report the aperture correction distribution for both CO(1$\rightarrow$0) and CO(2$\rightarrow$1) observations.
-The Figure shows similar distributions for the extrapolation, when considering the sources observed with our IRAM-30m campaign and the full sample of 245 filament galaxies, thus including also (extrapolated) CO fluxes from the literature.
+The figure shows similar distributions for the extrapolation when considering the sources observed with our IRAM-30m campaign and the full sample of 245 filament galaxies, thus including also (extrapolated) CO fluxes from the literature.
 For the full sample of 245 sources, the aperture corrections span the ranges of $1/f_{\rm ap}\sim1-10$ and $\sim1-20$ for CO(1$\rightarrow$0) and CO(2$\rightarrow$1), with only a few exceptions with higher corrections.
-For our IRAM-30m observations we have median aperture corrections $1/f_{\rm ap}=2.1^{+1.2}_{-0.6}$ and $1/f_{\rm ap}=4.0^{+3.5}_{-1.7}$, respectively.
-They are thus of the order of unity, consistently with those previously found in previous studies \citep[e.g,][]{Lisenfeld2011,Boselli2014},{ which also showed that extrapolated CO fluxes provide good estimates for the total molecular mass when they are compared within objects that have multiple pointings of their disk.}
+For our IRAM-30m observations, we have median aperture corrections $1/f_{\rm ap}=2.1^{+1.2}_{-0.6}$ and $1/f_{\rm ap}=4.0^{+3.5}_{-1.7}$, { respectively.
+The corrections are} of the order of unity, similarly to those previously found in other studies \citep[e.g.,][]{Lisenfeld2011,Boselli2014},{ which also showed that extrapolated CO fluxes provide good estimates for the total molecular mass when they are compared within objects that have multiple pointings of their disk.}

 The highest aperture corrections $1/f_{\rm ap}\gtrsim10$ for CO(1$\rightarrow$0) and $\gtrsim25$ for CO(2$\rightarrow$1) are found only in a few cases, when CO observations from the literature are considered.
-The higher aperture corrections estimated for CO(2$\rightarrow$1) are mainly due to the smaller FWHP than for CO(1$\rightarrow$0) since the FWHP scales with the inverse of the observed frequency. { In addition to the fact that the excitation ratio for the first CO transition is equal to unity by definition, the smaller $1/f_{\rm ap}$ observed for CO(1$\rightarrow$0) also adds another piece of evidence in favor of its use when estimating H$_2$ masses, as opposed to higher J transitions.
+The higher aperture corrections estimated for CO(2$\rightarrow$1) are mainly due to the smaller FWHP than for CO(1$\rightarrow$0) because the FWHP scales with the inverse of the observed frequency. { In addition to the fact that the excitation ratio for the first CO transition is equal to unity by definition, the smaller $1/f_{\rm ap}$ observed for CO(1$\rightarrow$0) adds another piece of evidence in favor of its use when estimating H$_2$ masses, as opposed to higher J transitions.